Health Promotion & Education

 Undergraduate students who wish to complete a complementary degree in another department (ex.
 ESS, PRT, Family and Consumer Studies, etc.) may still receive a health education minor, which covers the areas of public health, positive behavior change, and healthy lifestyles.
 The department also offers a school health minor for those pursuing a teaching major in other disciplines.

-Our department is large and varied, but our roots are always the core competencies of Health Education.
+Our program is large and varied, but our roots are always the core competencies of Health Education.
 The most exciting thing to me about this field is how many settings these skills and knowledge can be applied.
 It is our challenge to help you master the competencies at the level you are involved (one class, minor, BS, MS, PhD) and apply them in your area of interest.
 Our faculty includes full-time and part-time members who are skilled and experienced professionals in the field.